Top Security Vulnerabilities in Restaurant & Hospitality

 Network-based attacks targeting payment data in transit between POS terminals and payment processors can intercept card information if transmission encryption is weak or absent.
 Some older POS systems transmit payment data unencrypted across internal networks.

 Multi-location deployment accelerates malware spread.
-Once attackers compromise one restaurant location's network, they can often pivot to corporate networks and deploy POS malware across entire chains before detection.
+Once attackers compromise one location's network, they can often pivot to corporate networks and deploy POS malware across entire chains before detection.

 Guest WiFi and Network Segmentation Failures